roytang/blog/content/post/2023/05/comics-aaron-thor-avengers-realms/index.md

 Ongoing: Avengers v1, currently up to around #90 I think, so a bit less than 25% done, and I am covering annuals this time as well.

 For the next "side mission" posts, will most probably do either *Amazing Spider-Man* or some 90s X-Men stuff maybe?

+[^1]: I will keep up with this arbitrary numbering system for as long as I can manage; it feels very on-brand for the comic book world!
+[^2]: I need a better name for these